Skip to content

 But why isn't this the norm?
 Why do so many dresses and trousers not have pockets?
 Well, the answer is perhaps not what you’d expect...

-If you want a quick visual overview, here's an infographic on the timeline.
-But skip past it for the details.
+If you want a quick visual overview, here's an infographic to tell the story of the timeline.

 Pockets: where did they come from?